Locations:

 What is Mirizzi syndrome?

 Mirizzi syndrome is a rare complication of gallstone disease.
-Gallstones are concentrated crystals of bile materials that develop in your gallbladder.
-Some people have gallstones and don’t know it because they often cause no symptoms.
-But one complication they can cause is obstruction of the bile ducts — the passageways that lead from your gallbladder throughout your liver.
-Mirizzi syndrome causes this in a particularly unusual way.
+Gallstones are concentrated bile crystals that form in your gallbladder.
+They usually don’t cause symptoms.
+But in some cases, gallstones can block your bile ducts — the passageways that lead from your gallbladder to your liver.

 Advertisement